RodrigoDeOliveiraSilva/BaseDateForApproval/README.md

 ```bash
 docker ps
 ```
-### if it returns error, uninstall and reinstall docker-desktop
+### if it returns an error, uninstall and reinstall docker-desktop, and repeat the above test.

 ### 5º Up Containers